Find It Locally

 Doesn’t buying ‘non-local’ food at a local store also contribute to the local economy?

 Yes, there are several ways that purchasing food contributes to our local economy – even if it is not EXPLICITLY local.
 First, we know that there is some local content contained in many foods, even processed foods.
 For example, Frito Lay purchases potatoes grown in Hadley to make its Lay’s Potato Chips.
-The bag of potato chips a shopper buys at the grocery store could indeed contain a lot of local ingredients, but she would not necessarily know it.
+The bag of potato chips a shopper buys at the grocery store could indeed contain a lot of local ingredients, but they would not necessarily know it.
 According to IMPLAN, an economic modeling program, 15.8% of the total value of household food purchases in our region result in income for local farmers, food producers, and value-added food businesses.
 Diving deeper into the data, we believe this figure to be high.
 We decided to err on the conservative side and assume that 10% of total household food purchases are local.
 Second, purchasing food from a local store means you are contributing to the local economy by supporting the business owners, workers, and support services used by the store or farm.
-This calculator was not intended to demonstrate the impact of choosing one type of store over another (other calculators do that, such as this one: http://www.independentwestand.org/spend_local/).
+This calculator was not intended to demonstrate the impact of choosing one type of store over another (other calculators do that, such as this one: http://www.independentwestand.org/spend_local/), but rather to understand the impact of choosing local agricultural products, regardless of where you buy them.

 Why do we ask about monthly grocery purchases and yearly CSA expenditures?